jfrog/jfrog-cli-plugins-reg/README.md

             <a href="https://github.com/jfrog/log4j-tools/tree/main/scan_log4j_calls_src/jfrog_cli_plugin">scan-log4j-calls-src</a>
         </td>
         <td>
-            This plugin recursively scans all *.java* files in a root-folder.
-For each file, the plugin prints out the locations (file name and corresponding code lines) of calls to *log4j2* logging methods.
+            This plugin recursively scans all <i>.java</i> files in a root-folder.
+For each file, the plugin prints out the locations (file name and corresponding code lines) of calls to <i>log4j2</i> logging methods.
         </td>
     </tr>
      <tr>